stratospheric-dev/stratospheric-website/content/blog/stratospheric-online-course-batch-0.md

 - Part II: Spring Boot & AWS
 - Part III: Production Readiness with AWS

-To provide you with both a first glimpse at what you're going to get, as well as some immediate hands-on value, the initial video on "Deployment Options with AWS" from part I is available already!
+To provide you with both a first glimpse at what you're going to get, as well as some immediate hands-on value, the initial video on "Deployment Options with AWS" from part I is available already.

 You can find further information about the early-bird program [here](https://stratospheric.dev/online-course/#early-bird).